Darnel-K/NSSTFAI/README.md

 Files: /Global

 1. Download a copy of all the files in the folder "Global".
-2. Copy / upload the folder "ThemeName" from the folder "Global" to a location on your server that is accessible by the apache web server.
+2. Copy / upload the folder "NSSTFAI" from the folder "Global" to a location on your server that is accessible by the apache web server.
-3. Edit lines 5 & 7 of "Theme.conf" changing "[ThemeFilesLocation]" to the location of the "ThemeName" folder.
+3. Edit lines 5 & 7 of "Theme.conf" changing "[ThemeFilesLocation]" to the location of the "NSSTFAI" folder.
 4. Copy / upload "Theme.conf" to your apache web server's "Includes" folder.
 5. Restart the apache web server.
 6. To activate the theme create a ".htaccess" file in the folder that you want indexing and directory listing turned on and put "Options +Indexes" into that file.